Axionic defects in the CMB: birefringence and gravitational waves: Anisotropic birefringence

 \subsection{Scalar power spectrum}

 The first quantity we should look at is the scalar power spectrum for the DW network $P^\theta_{k_1}(\eta)$, defined as

 and related to the adimensional quantity $\mathcal{P}^\theta_k=k^3P^\theta_k/(2\pi^2)$.
-In the scaling regime, the spectrum only depends on $k\eta$ and presents a constant peak at horizon scales $k\eta\sim1$ as shown in Figure \ref{fig:powerspec} for two different common choices of initial conditions, white noise (black, common to random processes) and thermal (blue, related to phase transitions with thermal initial conditions) described in \ref{app: Numerical Simulation}.
+In the scaling regime, the spectrum only depends on $k\eta$ and presents a constant peak at horizon scales $k\eta\sim1$ as shown in Figure \ref{fig:powerspec} for two different common choices of initial conditions, white noise (black) and thermal (blue) described in \ref{app: Numerical Simulation}.
 The spectrum has a universal behaviour $\sim k^{-1.3} $ at scales smaller than the horizon that is close, but slightly deviates from the analytical expectation $\sim k^{-1}$ given in \cite{Kitajima:2022jzz,Takahashi:2020tqv} where the 2D network is approximated by a random process following a Poisson distribution in real space.
 Note that in the thermal case the amplitude at small scales is suppressed by an order $\mathcal{O}(1)$ compared to the white noise case.
 On the other hand, at scales larger than the horizon the slope of the power spectrum depends on the initial condition with the thermal case being more similar to the inflationary initial conditions \cite{Gonzalez:2022mcx}, due to the assumption of larger power on superhorizon scales in the initial conditions.
 In what follows we focus on the anisotropic power spectrum for the white noise case, but stress that the results on large scales/small multipoles can vary if the initial conditions feature correlations on superhorizon scales (see also \cite{Gonzalez:2022mcx}).